 3. Compare Quotes From Multiple Carriers

 While carriers generally consider the same factors when they determine your professional liability insurance costs, they weigh each factor differently.
 Moreover, some have a preference for one industry over another.
-These differences are often reflected in their quotes, so it’s a good idea to compare offers from more than one carrier.
+These differences are often reflected in their quotes, so it’s a good idea to compare offers from top-rated errors and omissions carriers.
 One way to do this is to work with an insurance broker.
 They typically have access to multiple insurers.

 4. Manage Your Risks